 JUST LIKE THE MUSCLES OF YOUR HAND CANNOT MOVE YOUR FEET, ONLY THE MUSCLES MOST PROXIMAL TO EACH SPINAL VERTEBRA CAN STRENGTHEN, MOVE AND ALIGN YOUR SPINE!
-YOU NEED TO CONSCIOUSLY CONNECT TO YOUR VERTEBRAE IN THE SAME WAY YOU HAVE ALREADY CONSCIOUSLY CONNECTED TO THE FINGERS OF YOUR HAND.
+YOU FIRST NEED TO CONSCIOUSLY CONNECT TO YOUR VERTEBRAE IN THE SAME WAY YOU HAVE ALREADY CONSCIOUSLY CONNECTED TO THE FINGERS OF YOUR HAND.

-PRIVATE OR GROUP SESSIONS - VIA ZOOM
+CURRENTLY OFFERING PRIVATE AND GROUP SESSIONS - VIA ZOOM

 Don’t sit at the bottom of your plie.

 REDIRECTING WITH SPINAL CONSCIOUSNESS — Begin with a question: What does my spine need to do so I am not sitting at the bottom of my plie?
 Your spine needs to work instead of relying on anything else within the body to lift and support it.
 Your spine itself needs to work.
 Your spinal vertebrae need to undulate and move apart.
 The same way your hand works by your fingers separately moving.
 You appear as if sitting at the bottom of your plie because your spine is weak and therefore your legs have most all your body’s weight.
 No matter how much you try to pull your belly in your spinal vertebrae will remain collapsed and weak.